 EMI subvention - Zero/No cost EMI

-EMI subvention product empowers you to provide an option to your customers for making total payment in easy equal installments at zero percentage effectively interest rate.
-With this product, you can encourage your customers to make big value purchases without worrying about making complete upfront payment.
+EMI subvention solution empowers you to provide an option to your customers for making total payment in easy equal installments at effectively zero percentage interest rate.
+With this solution, your customers get encouraged to make big value purchases without worrying about making complete upfront payment.
 You can give this feature by providing the interest component as cashback to the payment instrument used by the customer or by reducing the principal amount itself.

 For e.g. If a customer purchases a product worth Rs 60000, then a EMI subvention product will give merchant flexibility so that the customer can pay Rs 10000 each month for 6 months.

 Overview of payment processing via EMI subvention payment

 - User visits your website or mobile application.

 - User adds goods/services into the shopping/order cart.